-If no member calls for FCR, the DMR may approve the protocol outright, require modifications to secure approval or recommend deferring for clarification or call for FCR.
+If no member calls for FCR, the DMR may approve the protocol outright, require modifications to secure approval, or call for FCR.
 If the reviewer recommends approval of an application likely to produce no pain or distress, or only minor and transient pain or distress, the approval process is completed without convened Committee review.
-If a reviewer requires clarification, the PI is given an opportunity to respond and may confer with the reviewer, Attending Veterinarian, or Research Associate.
+If a reviewer requires modification, the PI is given an opportunity to respond and may confer with the reviewer, Attending Veterinarian, or ORIA Associate.
 When a satisfactory response is received, the designated reviewing member may approve the application.

 If the project involves the use of any infectious agent or hazardous chemical (including chemical carcinogen), a review by the Biological Materials Safeguards Committee (BSMC) is required.
 Protocols involving rDNA or synthetic nucleic acids also require review by the Institutional Biosafety Committee.
 These reviews should be sought in parallel with the IACUC evaluation.